 The story begins on April 3, 1899, when the first ship of Japanese migrants arrived in Peru carrying 790 passengers looking for work on sugar plantations.
 Theirs is a story of strife and hardship, but also of triumph.
 Despite enduring hard labor in an unknown country, by the time their children had come of age, the Japanese immigrants had already become a significant part of the Peruvian community.
 Japanese-Peruvians quickly owned small businesses, including shops, hair salons, and of course, restaurants.

-Nikkei cuisine stands before the world as a monument to their success, as Nikkei food combines elements of Peru and Japan with distinct techniques to create something wonderful.
+Nikkei cuisine stands before the world as a monument to their success, as Nikkei combines elements of Peruvian food and Japanese food with distinct techniques to create something wonderful.

-One of the major ways in which the Japanese influenced Peruvian cooking is by introducing seafood into their diet.
+One of the major ways in which the Japanese influenced Peruvian food is by introducing seafood into their diet.
 Before the Japanese arrived, seafood did not make a regular appearance on the diet of the average Peruvian.
 Fish was on the menu if nothing else was available.
 Otherwise, locals fed scallops, mussels, and tuna to their dogs.
-Octopuse were left lying on the shore.
+Octopuses were left lying on the shore.

-Seafood has been a staple of the Japanese diet for centuries, and the immigrants relished this near untouched surplus, often eating it raw as they did in their homeland.
-Meanwhile, Peruvian ingredients such as lime, corn, chili, cassava and potatoes went into forming the core of Nikkei food.
+Seafood has been a staple of the Japanese diet and an important part of Japanese food for centuries.
+The immigrants to Peru relished this near untouched surplus of marine ingredients, often eating seafood raw as they did in their homeland.
+Meanwhile, Peruvian ingredients such as lime, corn, chili, cassava and potatoes went into forming the core of Nikkei.
 Experts note how well the foods of these two cultures go together.
 The chili-soy flavor combination appears to be a perfect match.
 What was created out of necessity during a difficult chapter in history has now become a worldwide phenomenon.

 Oddly enough, even in Peru, few people are familiar with Nikkei cuisine or its history, despite the fact that Peruvians eat Japanese influenced food on a daily basis.
 Even fewer people outside the country have heard of this style of cooking.

-Here are some of the best restaurants and chefs bringing Nikkei food into the spotlight.
+Here are some of the best Nikkei restaurants and chefs bringing this delicious Peruvian-Japanese cuisine into the spotlight.